 A summary of the estimated monthly inflow and outflow volumes for the ARD Pond is provided in Table 3.3.
 The water storage in the ARD Storage Pond is calculated monthly based on the inflows and outflows and compared to the observed storage (calculated from the measured water elevation and stage-elevation curve), as summarized in Table 3.3.
-These volumes are based on the original capacity of the pond, so the accumulation of solids in the pond means that the actual water volume is somewhat less than the table indicates.
+These volumes are based on the original capacity of the pond, so the accumulation of solids in the pond means that the actual water volume is somewhat less than the table indicates but recent bathymetry indicate that accumulated sediment is minimal and will not have a significant impact on the storage volume.

 Agreement between the observed and calculated storage is variable on a monthly basis.
-The difference between the observed and calculated year-end storage volumes amounts to 6% of the annual inflow to the pond.
+The difference between the observed and calculated year-end storage volumes amounts to 17% of the annual inflow to the pond.

-The calculated annual difference of 6% over the current monitoring period is slightly greater than the calculated annual difference of 4% for the previous monitoring period.
+The calculated annual difference of 17% over the current monitoring period is slightly greater than the calculated annual difference of 14% for the previous monitoring period.